 What you need to be autonomous

 Zappos gave self-managing organizations and the whole concept of Holacracy a bad name.
 But I wouldn’t throw away the baby with the bathwater.
-Self-managing organizations and autonomy aren’t all bad or a recipe for disaster.
+Self-managing organizations and autonomous teams aren’t all bad or a recipe for disaster.
 There’s a lot to learn from this failed attempt to create a self-managing organization.

 The biggest lesson by far, to me that is, is that the need for autonomy doesn’t replace the need for leadership.
 Human leadership.